gecko0307/resolve/README.md

 }
 ```

-Then install Resolve and run it:
+2. Install Resolve and run it:

 `dub fetch resolve`

 `dub run resolve`

 It will create `.resolve` folder, clone the repositories and update `dub.selections.json`.
-Then you can build your project with Dub as usual.

 It is recommended to add `.resolve` folder to `.gitignore`.

+3. Build your project with Dub as usual.

 ## Limitations
 Currently Resolve doesn't traverse dependency tree, you have to include everything to `dependencies.json` manually.